How to Play the Card Game Scabby Queen: Playing for Raps

 As far as I can tell, Scabby Queen was most popular amongst British teenagers in the late 1990s/early 2000s.

 I played Scabby Queen a couple of times when I was at school.
 I recall the threat of raps made me focus on not ever losing.
-Depending how you see it I was either too much of a wuss/too sensible (or both) to be truely enthusiastic about hitting people on their knuckles with packs of cards.
-However some of my classmates really enjoyed the raps, and were proud if blood was drawn.
+Depending on how you see it, I was either too much of a wuss/too sensible (or both) to be truly enthusiastic about hitting people on their knuckles with packs of cards.
+However, some of my classmates really enjoyed the raps and were proud if blood was drawn.